-How Heat Pumps Heat Homes
+How Do Heat Pumps Heat Homes?

-Don’t Be Surprised if it Runs a Lot
+Don’t Be Surprised if It Runs A Lot

 Rockford has cold winters, and a heat pump is designed to move heat from one area to another.
-Whet there’s less heat outside, the heat pump will need to run almost continuously to keep your home comfortable.
+When there’s less heat outside, the heat pump will need to run almost continuously to keep your home comfortable.
 This is not a malfunction, so be prepared for it.

-Be Careful with Emergency Heat Mode
+Be Careful With Emergency Heat Mode

 Your heat pump will have an emergency heat mode.
 Be careful with using this mode.
 It is only designed for emergencies, which are times when the heat pump has broken and you need heat to keep your pipes from freezing.
 This is not an efficient way to heat your home, and if you switch to emergency heat mode on really cold days, you will be driving up your utility bills, defeating much of the purpose of having a heat pump in the first place.